7 Best Platforms To Sell Your Own Art Prints Online

 → Best Web Hosting For Artists With WordPress Sites

-In case you don’t want to use WordPress because it’s more time-consuming, you can use another website builder for artists.
+In case you don’t want to use WordPress because it comes with a learning curve, you can use another website builder for artists.
 Those website builders usually cost a bit more than WordPress, but they make building your own website super-easy.

-Popular website builders for artists are Squarespace, Wix, and Weebly.
+Popular website builders for artists are SquarespacePixpa, and Simvoly.

 For more information, check out my rundown of the best website builders for artists.